-Staff recruited in 2014-15 have provided feedback that the induction process is welcoming and useful in assisting new employees to understand the Office's direction, expectations and processes.
+New staff have provided feedback that the induction process is welcoming and useful in assisting new employees to understand the Office's direction, expectations and processes.
 The product has also proved valuable for existing staff members to keep them informed and updated about policy and governance issues within the Office.

-The Office also provides continual learning for staff through a range of training sessions and continuous professional development sessions.
+The Office also provides continual learning for staff through a range of training sessions and the Continuous Professional Development Program.
 Where appropriate the sessions use the expertise of senior staff of the Office to deliver the material.
 To supplement this in-house development, staff are encouraged to attend external training, conferences and seminars to improve their skills and knowledge in areas relevant to their work.
 These opportunities are facilitated through development plans as part of staff annual performance reviews and the continual learning assists with positioning the Office as an employer of choice.